sdhaowen/NtLtC/README.md

+#20160605 my first trying!!!

+English words has returned to my colledge English teacher.^-^

+I feel very poor at the writing.

+Follow Prof Liu and other partners,i will try my best.

 # Never too Late to Code

 Coding has little to do with operating or programming a computer.
 It is more about information processing.